 What are some of the products that you use in your personal skincare regime?

 Even though I own a skincare boutique, I keep my routine pretty simple.
 I also hate any type of waste, so unless I’m really not impressed, I always finish my products.
 With that being said, I’m always trying something different when I finish a bottle- it rarely stays the same.
 Right now, in the morning I splash with a little water and use Pai Rosehip Oil cocktail with their Back to Life Hydration Serum.
 At night, I’m using the Marie Veronique Vitamin C Serum and Pai Avocado and Jojoba Moisturizer.
 I mask once or twice a week with Botnia’s Hydration Mask.

 Are there foods you recommend in addition to skincare that will help promote hydrated and clearer skin?

-I’ll refer to Dr Perricone’s book, The Wrincle Cure here.
-Salmon, blueberries, walnuts, anything high in Omega’s.
-Also coconut water is great for hydration.
+I’ll refer to Dr. Perricone’s book, The Wrinkle Cure here.
+Salmon, blueberries, walnuts, anything high in Omega.
+Also, coconut water is great for hydration.

 You co-hosted a Balance & Beauty event with North Corner Haven back in May.
-What was your biggest take away from the wellness event, and do you plan to have more events like this in future?
+What was your biggest takeaway from the wellness event, and do you plan to have more events like this in the future?